Health Care and Income Security for War Tax Resisters

-Gifting: The first $14,000 of gifts (in 2016) given by one person to another individual is not included in the total amount of taxable gifts made by the donor during that year.
-So mom can give her child $14,000 and dad can give $14,000 to that same child for a total of $28,000 per year.
+Gifting: The first $1,000 of gifts (in 2018) given by one person to another individual is not included in the total amount of taxable gifts made by the donor during that year.
+So mom can give her child $15,000 and dad can give $15,000 to that same child for a total of $30,000 per year.
 If that child is married, then the same gifts can be given to the spouse.
 The recipient of the cash gift does not include it in taxable income and does not have to report the gift as income.
-The donor would have to file a gift tax return if they give more than $14,000 in a given year to any one individual.
+The donor would have to file a gift tax return if they give more than $15,000 in a given year to any one individual.
 The total of nontaxable gifts disbursed during a person’s lifetime is deducted from the amount that is exempt for estate tax purposes (see above, under “Leaving an Estate”) when the person dies.
-But since that amount (as of 2015) is well over $5 million, this factor will not affect many people.
+But since that amount is over $11 million, this factor will not affect many people.

 Trusts: If you are concerned about leaving an inheritance for someone else, you can look into creating an irrevocable trust, in which you let go of ownership; the trust cannot be changed or canceled without the consent of the beneficiary.
 This type of trust could be set up by a WTR to provide an education fund for his/her children that would not be subject to seizure.
 A WTR might look into a personal residence trust for their home, which involves the transfer of a residence to a trust with the grantor (WTR) retaining the right to live in the residence for a fixed term of years.
 Upon the earlier of the grantor’s death or the expiration of the term of years, title to the residence passes to beneficiaries of the trust.
 Seek legal advice for these options to make sure they are set up under the laws of your state.
 Phony trusts that do not meet legal requirement are a favorite target of the IRS enforcement action and may even provide evidence of fraud sufficient to justify criminal charges.
 Any “trust” arrangement that leaves actual control, as well as benefit, in the hands of the grantor is unlikely to be legally valid.